arefa29/arefa29/README.md

-##  Hi, I’m Arefa, a computer science undergrad
+##  Hi!
+I’m Arefa, a computer science undergrad
-- I’m interested in
+- :computer: I’m interested in Data Science and Machine Learning
-  * Data science
-  * Web development
-  * UX/UI
-  * Entrepreneurship
-- I’m looking to collaborate on projects that have a meaningful social or environmental impact
+- :zap: I’m looking to collaborate on projects that have a meaningful social or environmental impact
 - [![LinkedIn][3.2]][3] Connect with me on [LinkedIn](www.linkedin.com/in/arefa-muzaffar)
 ##
 #### Check out some of my projects :point_down: